tahsinhasib/Art-Gallery-Management-System/README.md

 # Art Gallery Management System

-A databse project using MySQL
+A database project using MySQL

 The project contains,
 1. Project Title, Name and ID of group memebers